carl24k/fight-churn/README.md

   outlined in that link.
 Alternatively, you can remove that requirement - note that you can still run all the code in the book except for the 2nd half of chapter 9 without xgboost.

-1.2.7.2 Mac/Linux Command Line Environment Variables
+##### 1.2.7.2 Mac/Linux Command Line Environment Variables
 The environment variables are specific to these programs and contain information need to access the databse.
-You should add a few lines like this:
+You should add a few lines like this in your `.bash_profile` or `.bashrc` file on Mac/Linux (or whatever is appropriate for the shell you use, but I will show this for bash because it seems to be the most common...)

 ```
 export CHURN_DB=your_db